mantidproject/mantid/docs/source/algorithms/GenerateLogbook-v1.rst

 `Facility` and `Instrument`, respectively.
 The range of files to be logged can be specified through `NumorRange` property, where both edges of the range are inclusive.

+Basic binary arithmetic operations: addition (the only one supported if the data in the entry is a string), subtraction, multiplication and division on entries data are supported.
+No support is offered for organizing the operations using parentheses or scaling by read data by constant numbers.

 The logbook can be stored as a CSV file and read outside of the Mantid using spreadsheet software, such as Microsoft Excel.

 Usage